marek22k/mping-sender-mirror/BUILDING.md

 $ meson setup build
 ```

-Then crazytrace can be built:
+Then mping-sender can be built:

 ```
 $ meson compile -C build
 ```

-Alternatively, crazytrace can be compiled using the ninja build system:
+Alternatively, mping-sender can be compiled using the ninja build system:

 ```
 $ ninja -C build